toazthom/CSE471_Project1/README.md

 Group Members: Thomas Toaz - Solo Project

 ### Score
-The score format used for the socre files in this project are nearly identical to those used in the Synthie program of Step5.
+The score format used for the score files in this project are nearly identical to those used in the Synthie program of Step5.
 Here is a simple example score file:
 ```
 <?xml version="1.0" encoding="utf-8"?>
 <score bpm="120" beatspermeasure="2">